 Whilst residing in the Gold Coast, James played an active role in his church and in the Gold Coast local community.
 He has served 3 two-year terms as a member of the Surfers Paradise Catholic Parish Pastoral Council.
 He has also served as Secretary and Committee Member of several ethnic organisations including the Gold Coast Chinese Club Inc and as a Committee Member of the International Relations Advisory Committee of the Gold Coast City Council.
 He has also served as President of the Rotary Club of Surfers Paradise West Inc., the Gold Coast Australian Asian Association Inc., the Multicultural Communities Council (Gold Coast) Inc., the Queensland Chinese Forum Inc., and the Chinese Australian Chamber of Commerce (Gold Coast) Inc. In November 2003, James was awarded a Multicultural Service Award by the Premier of the State of Queensland, Mr. Peter Beattie for his contributions to the advancement of the ideals of multiculturalism in Queensland.

-Over the years the firm of James Tan Immigration Consultants has assisted countless clients to successfully migrate to Australia.
+Over the years the firm of James Tan Immigration Lawyers has assisted countless clients to successfully migrate to Australia.
 Many of them have since become personal friends and have provided the firm with letters of appreciation and testimonials praising the firm for the quality of its service.
 To read samples of those letters please click on the Client’s Testimonials page or the review page of our website in our Google Business Page.

-In January 2004 James relocated his practice to Melbourne to continue his practice as an Immigration Consultant.
+In January 2004 James relocated his practice to Melbourne to continue his practice as an Immigration Lawyer.
 As a respected member of the Gold Coast community and in particular of the Chinese community for nearly 16 years and now as a respected member of the Melbourne Eastern Suburbs community, and with his multi-national experience and vast experience in immigration law, James and his associates look forward to assisting any potential client to migrate to Australia.